Devisri4/CT-task-3/README.md

 This project demonstrates a simple yet effective microservices-based architecture using Docker and Kubernetes.
 It includes a basic frontend served via Nginx and a Node.js-based backend API.

 All deployment configurations using Kubernetes are provided in the `k8s/` folder, making it easy to set up and run in any Kubernetes-supported environment.
-No installation is needed for Docker or Kubernetes during evaluation — simply review the configuration files for structure and correctness.

 Feel free to explore, suggest improvements, or extend this project. 🚀

 ---

-> ✨ Made with 💻 by [Devi SRI]